FFY-HIT/GraphDNS/test/README.md

 ## Experimental Scope

-LogicDNS supports several categories of experiments:
+GraphDNS supports several categories of experiments:

 ### 1. Detection Coverage Evaluation

-Compare LogicDNS and GRoot on synthetic datasets to validate:
+Compare GraphDNS and GRoot on synthetic datasets to validate:

 * equivalent capability on shared path vulnerabilities
 * additional coverage for orphan and shadow records

 ### 2. Real-World Validation

-Evaluate LogicDNS on production DNS data (e.g., ZDNS) to determine:
+Evaluate GraphDNS on production DNS data (e.g., ZDNS) to determine:

 * whether real historical errors can be uncovered
 * whether the framework provides practical operational value